MENU

 Earning a DNP Is More Important Than Ever

-Medical knowledge is constantly changing and staying current on evolving best practices requires a mastery of the subject matter.
+Medical knowledge is constantly changing, so staying current on evolving best practices requires a mastery of the subject matter.
 Patient care is complex, and ever-increasing industry-wide changes in healthcare are shifting more responsibilities onto nurses.
-Personnel shortages have led to difficult and growing intellectual burdens on nursing leadership.
-Nurse leaders face overly high expectations.
+Personnel shortages have led to growing intellectual burdens on nurse leaders, who may face overly high expectations.
 In such settings, the DNP program offers exceptional preparation for advanced clinical practice.

-In today’s evolving healthcare system, DNPs are required to assume larger roles in advocacy and problem-solving.
-They are expected to act as a liaison with other medical professionals and other areas of medicine.
+In today’s ever-evolving healthcare system, DNPs are called upon to assume more prominent leadership roles and management functions in nursing, including advocacy and problem-solving.
+They are expected to act as liaisons with other medical professionals and areas of medicine.
 This increased responsibility leads to enhanced pay as well as increased advancement opportunities, especially as current DNPs begin to retire.

 Advantages of Pursuing Doctor of Nursing Practice

-• A DNP will eventually be required for credentialing of nurse practitioners, nurse anesthetists, nurse-midwives and for other advanced practice nursing specialties, which currently only require an MSN
+Earning a DNP enhances your marketability as a nurse leader and presents greater opportunities for advanced training in a clinical environment.
+Not to mention, a DNP may eventually be required for credentialing of nurse practitioners, nurse anesthetists, nurse-midwives, and certain other advanced practice nursing specialties that currently only require an MSN.

 Increased pay is another advantage.
 Due to an aging population, a shortage of physicians is expected.
-This translates into increased demand for DNPs to fill in the gaps.
-According to the U.S. Bureau of Labor Statistics, the average hourly wage is $59.51, or $123,780 per year.
+This translates into higher demand for DNPs to fill in the gaps.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for nurse anesthetists, nurse midwives, and nurse practitioners is $129,480 as of 2023.

 Earn Your Doctor of Nursing Practice at Carson-Newman University

-If you are interested in learning more about the Doctor of Nursing Practice program, reach out to Carson-Newman University by requesting more information today.
+If you are interested in learning more about the Doctor of Nursing Practice (DNP) program, reach out to Carson-Newman University by requesting more information today.
+As a Christian University, Carson-Newman is committed to helping students reach their full potential as educated citizens and worldwide servant leaders.

 Next CPS Blog Post